mattwar/UnionTypes/README.md

             break;
     }
 ```

-You determine the case via the `Kind` property and can access the value for each case using its corresponding `Value` property.
+By default the type will have a property named `Kind` that returns an enum named `Case` with names for each case taken from the case type itself.
-A factory exists for each type case, each called `Create` by default, but you can customize it via the attribute or declaring the factory manually.
+The values for each case can be accessed via strongly typed properties called `[case]Value`.

-If you enable generation of `Match` functions via `TypeUnion(GenerateMatch=true)` you can write the following instead,
+If you enable generation of match functions with `TypeUnion(GenerateMatch=true)` you can write the following instead,
 and skip refering to the kind and value properties, but potentially cause delegate allocations due to capture.

 ```CSharp